-- High Halstow Primary Academy wants children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated Academy policies, including child protection, anti-bullying, and behaviour.
-Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupils' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures as identified in other policies, for example, the school/college anti-bullying, behaviour and child protection policy, and where necessary and appropriate, informing the police.
+- Concerns about children's behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with children and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - o Taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures as identified in other policies, for example, the setting's anti-bullying, behaviour and child protection policy, and where necessary and appropriate, informing the police and/or ICS.

-4.2 Child-on-child sexual violence and sexual harassment
+4.3 Child-on-child sexual violence and sexual harassment